Thou Shalt Understand our Policies and Procedures, and Follow Them. We are not going to stand over you to make sure you're following our procedures -

 you and your attendees should abide by those laws.
 This includes Alberta's Personal Information Protection Act.

-There are two ways that a person can get on an event without going through the online waiver, (1) the event coordinator, added during event creation, and
+There are two ways that a member can get on an event without going through the online waiver, (1) the event coordinator, added during event creation, and

 (2) using "Add Member to Event" feature.
 It is your responsibility to ensure they have followed the instructions to accept the online waiver.